 WARNING: contains a photo of archaeological human remains.

-This article relates to Maddy Bleasdale and Claire-Elise Fischer’s joint first-author poster presented at UKAS2022 on 21/04/2022 in Aberdeen.
+This article relates to Maddy Bleasdale and Claire-Elise Fischer’s joint first-author poster.

 Recently the COMMIOS team, along with many other institutions and authors, published the largest aDNA study to date!
 We generated genome-wide data for a staggering 793 archaeological individuals (Patterson et al., 2022).
 But what did we find?
 And why is it important?